-Do not try to make yourself/the intoxicated person throw up unless advised to.
-Drink water or milk, or give some to the intoxicated person right away unless advised not to.
-If you or they are having a difficult time swallowing, do not force yourself/them to drink.
-If you/they breathed in isopropyl, move yourself/them to fresh air right away.
+Do not try to make the intoxicated person throw up unless advised to.
+Drink water or milk, or give some to them right away unless advised not to.
+If they are having a difficult time swallowing, do not force them to drink.
+If they breathed in isopropyl, move them to fresh air right away.

-Bring the container to the hospital with you/the intoxicated person.
+Bring the container to the hospital with you.
 This will assist the doctors in their course of treatment.

 Depending on how much isopropyl you used, treatment for alcohol abuse can vary.
 However, these are some of the types of medical attention you are likely to receive:

-- A tube through the nose into the stomach to help empty the stomach contents, especially if you/someone else took more than one swallow and if you arrived within 30-60 minutes.
+- A tube through the nose into the stomach to help empty the stomach contents, especially if you/someone else took more than one swallow and if you arrived within 30 to 60 minutes.

 Severe cases could warrant dialysis, to protect the kidneys.